Sexual Abuse

 At Strong Family Law, PLLC, we are committed to advocating for survivors of sexual abuse.
 We offer:

-If you are ready to take action, call (208) 444-4482 today or schedule a consultation to start your path toward healing and justice.
+If you are ready to take action, call (208) 444-4482 today or click below to start your path toward healing and justice.